ietf-wg-cellar/matroska-specification/tags-precedence.md

 ## Tag Levels

 Tag elements allow tagging information on multiple levels, each level having a `TargetTypeValue` (#targettypevalue-element).
-An element for a given `TargetTypeValue` also applies to the lower levels, i.e. smaller `TargetTypeValue` values.
+An element for a given `TargetTypeValue` also applies to the lower levels denoted by smaller `TargetTypeValue` values.
 If an upper value doesn't apply to a level but the actual value to use is not known, an empty `TagString` ((#tagstring-element)) or an empty `TagBinary` ((#tagbinary-element)) element **MUST** be used as the tag value for this level.

-See [@?MatroskaTags] for more details on how to use tags.
+See [@?MatroskaTags] for more details on common tag names, types and descriptions.